 How does a mortgage work for first-time buyers?

-In the process of a mortgage application, the lender will evaluate your affordability by checking your annual salary and other income that you get, as well as all your expenses such as credit card and loan debts, childcare, household bills, general living cost, and travel.
+In the process of a mortgage application, the lender will evaluate your affordability by checking your annual salary and other income that you get.
+They must also check all your expenses, such as credit card and loan debts, childcare, household bills, general living cost, and travel.

 Your credit history will also be checked by the lender to find out whether you are a trustworthy borrower and use this information to decide the right amount for you to borrow.

 The mortgage providers will always have an optimum loan-to-value- LTV they are ready to offer you.
-This is the entire amount of loan you can be issued with as the percentage of the value of the property.
+This is the entire amount of loan you can be issued with as the percentage of the property value.

 How much deposit do I need to buy a house?